 This would allow your attacker to easily take over your account, a super common type of cyber-fraud method called “Account Takeover” (ATO).
 This is one of the biggest cyber threats to corporations today and is commonly referred to as “Business Email Compromise” (BEC).

 To better protect yourself and steer clear of ATO by following these steps:

-You can do this by simply emailing [email protected] (feel free to include a pina colada recipe or just say hey), and we will send you back a list of what personal information of yours is exposed on the Darknet.
+You can do this by simply emailing [email protected], and we will send you back a list of what personal information of yours is exposed on the Darknet.
 Easy!